elidoran/node-fspath/README.md

 [![npm version](https://badge.fury.io/js/fspath.svg)](http://badge.fury.io/js/fspath)

-Path object replaces using strings for paths.
+Immutable Path object replaces using strings for paths.
 It provides some functionality from both `path` and `fs` core modules.

 Path avoids doing any internal work, except storing the string and its parts split by the path separator, until a function is called requesting the information.